idio-lang/DIPS/source/implementing-idio/simple-types/functions.rst

 For varargs functions, the interpretation varies considerably.
-For some functions the varargs might be "more of the same" but for others it might be optional parameters, like with ``display`` which takes a formal parameter, the value to be display, and an optional argument, encoded as varargs, for the *handle* to display to.
+For some functions the varargs might be "more of the same" but for others it might be optional parameters, like with ``display`` which takes a formal parameter, the value to be displayed, and an optional argument, encoded as varargs, for the *handle* to display to.
 If no handle is passed, it defaults to the *current output handle*.